Alder leaf beetle

 There are about 250 species of leaf beetle (family Chrysomelidae) found in Britain, they range in size from 1 mm to 18 mm.
 The family contains many metallic and attractive species and all feed on plants (herbivores).

-Alder leaf beetle is an 7-8 mm long dark metallic blue leaf beetle that feeds on alder (Alnus) and is occasionally found on other deciduous trees such as beech (Fagus sylvatica), hazel (Corylus) and hornbeam (Carpinus betulus).
+Alder leaf beetle is an 7-8 mm long dark metallic blue leaf beetle that feeds on alder (Alnus) and is occasionally found on other deciduous trees such as beech (Fagus sylvatica), hazel (Corylus), hornbeam (Carpinus betulus) and apple (Malus).
 It overwinters as adults which emerge in the spring, sometimes in large numbers.

 Alder leaf beetle was considered extinct in Britain with almost no records of it between 1946 and 2003.
 In 2004 larvae and adults were found in Manchester.
 It is not known how the beetles reached Manchester, but it is possible they arrived with plant imports.
-The beetle is now widespread in north-west England and has spread into north Wales.
-In 2014 it was discovered in Hampshire and it is now widespread in the south east.
+The beetle is now widespread in northern England and has spread into north Wales.
+In 2014 it was discovered in Hampshire and it is now widespread in the south east and spreading into the midlands.
+It may become widespread across much of England and Wales.
 In some areas this beetle has become very abundant and can cause significant defoliation.

 It can be impossible to control alder leaf beetle particularly on taller trees.
-Fortunately, although the damage they cause can be unsightly, it is something that the trees will survive and the beetle can be tolerated.
+Although the feeding damage they cause can be unsightly, it is something that the trees will survive and the beetle can be tolerated.

 Check susceptible trees frequently from spring onwards so action can be taken before a damaging population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Although damage on established trees may look severe the trees will usually survive with no long term effects on health or vigour.
+When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
+Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Remove beetles by hand where practical